 Here’s why we believe that SMS can kick Facebook retargeting ads’ ass:

 - SMS is cheap.
-One text message costs on average $0.0099 per message in the United States
+One text message costs $0.0099 per message in the United States

 - People will actually read it.
 SMS has a 98% open rate and 60% of the recipients open the text message within 5 minutes.